 Start by avoiding heat, chemical treatments, and drying ingredients such as sulfates and non-fatty alcohols.
 Try to regularly implement a deep conditioner into your hair care routine, as it will help to strengthen your edges.
 Mensah also recommends that you wrap and protect the hair and edges at night with a silk scarf or pillowcase.
 "Cotton pillowcases will absorb the moisture from the hair, making it dry and brittle," she notes.

 When incorporating products into your routine that focus on strengthening and repairing your edges, search for ingredients and blends that help to hydrate and repair.
-It is important to provide your hair with the environment it needs for improved growth.
-A few ingredients to look out for: castor oil for thickening, coconut oil for exfoliation as well as hydrating, peppermint oil for purifying, and vitamin E for stimulating reproduction.
+It is important to provide your hair with the nutrients it needs for improved growth.
+A few ingredients to look out for: coconut oil for exfoliation as well as hydrating, peppermint oil for purifying, and vitamin E for stimulating reproduction.
 Below are a few strengthening products for your edges we stand behind.

-Charlotte's Manketti Oil Conditioner both nourishes and moisturizes the hair, while the Manketti Oil, when massaged into the scalp regularly, will help to increase blood flow and can be combined with other powerful oils, such as lemon or rose.
+Charlotte's Manketti Oil Conditioner both nourishes and moisturizes the hair, while the Manketti Oil can be used to massage the scalp, which will help to increase blood flow.

 Finish off with a product that tames and nurtures your edges.
 The TPH by Taraji “Slick” Edge Control Treatment is Amos' favorite because it's “infused with 9 fatty acids, vitamin E, and castor oil, so your hair gets moisturized while staying flat to your head."